bytedance/primus/docs/primus-quickstart.md

 Being a renowned distributed filesystem, HDFS is selected as the major storage in Primus ecosystem.
 HDFS serves as the storages of both Primus internal states and data inputs.
-During PBVM initialization, HDFS has been properly configured with the directories needed for Primus applications, and thus HDFS can be simply verified with listing those directories.
+During PBVM initialization, HDFS has been properly configured with the directories needed for Primus applications, and thus HDFS can be simply verified by listing those directories.

 ```bash
 $ /usr/lib/hadoop/bin/hdfs dfs -ls /primus